conda-forge/.cirun/README.md

 <!--
-  Please make sure to document all available resources by mentioning them in the relevant provider section (or create of if necessary), along with the necessary details and references.
+  Please make sure to document all available resources by mentioning them in the relevant provider section (or create one if necessary), along with the necessary details and references.
 -->